Temple Israel (Leadville, Colorado): History

+Cemetery

-Besides the synagogue building, the Temple Israel Foundation also maintains the Leadville Hebrew Cemetery, to which it gained title in 1993.
+The Temple Israel Foundation also maintains the Leadville Hebrew Cemetery, to which it gained title in 1993.
 The cemetery is located outside of Leadville, about 3/4 of a mile from the synagogue.
 Records show that 132 people were interred in this cemetery from its establishment in 1880 through 1981, though only 5 of those died after 1930.
 59 of the original headstones remain, and the Foundation has provided markers for those that are missing.
 The Foundation opened a section of the cemetery for new interments in 2001 with space for 51 graves, of which 8 were occupied as of 2015.
 The cemetery is largely maintained through a volunteer effort led by the Denver chapter of B'nai B'rith.